What is Session Hijacking?

 At this juncture, the intruder monitors and tries to capture everything from the online user's account.
 Sometimes, they take full control of the connection and even neutralize the legitimate user by denying them access to their own account.

-In layman terms, the hacker without revealing the true identity tactfully enters the conversation and gains access to key information which is being communicated.
+In layman's terms, the hacker without revealing their true identity tactfully enters the conversation and gains access to key information which is being communicated.
 After taking control, the hacker has the ability to intercept, send and receive information without the knowledge of the sender and receiver.
-Session Hijacking happen two ways and, they are:
+Session Hijacking happens in two ways and, they are:

 Different Ways Of Session Hijacking